Sylvia Massy

-Sylvia Lenore Massy is an American record producer, mixer, and engineer.
-Her first major breakthrough occurred with 1993's Undertow, the full-length triple platinum-selling debut for Los Angeles alternative metal band Tool as well as her work with System of a Down, Johnny Cash, Red Hot Chili Peppers, and Brazilian band South Cry.
+Sylvia Lenore Massy is a Grammy winning American record producer, mixer, and engineer.
+Undertow (1993), a full-length triple platinum-selling debut for alternative metal band Tool from Los Angeles, was her major breakthrough.
+In addition she has worked with System of a Down, Johnny Cash, Red Hot Chili Peppers, and South Cry, a Brazilian rock band.

 History

+Massy attended Chico State University, where she worked as a radio DJ at campus station KCSC and became interested in recording equipment and production techniques while also performing in local bands.

 Massy's first project was in the mid-1980s as producer, engineer, and mixer for a compilation album titled Rat Music for Rat People, Vol. 3 on the CD Presents label.
 Acts featured included Adolescents, Raw Power, Doggy Style and Mojo Nixon.
-She followed this with producing the punk band Verbal Abuse for Boner Records, engineering two projects for metal band Exodus and co-producing the Sea Hags independent album with a young guitarist Kirk Hammett, who had just finished the Master of Puppets album with thrash metal group Metallica.
-She also produced "Television, Drug of a Nation" by the Beatnigs, the former band of the Disposable Heroes of Hiphoprisy's Michael Franti.
+Next she produced the punk band Verbal Abuse for Boner Records, was an engineer on two projects for metal band Exodus, and co-produced the Sea Hags independent album with a young Kirk Hammett, a guitarist who had just finished recording the Master of Puppets album with thrash metal group Metallica.
+She also produced "Television, Drug of a Nation" by the Beatnigs, the former band of Michael Franti from the Disposable Heroes of Hiphoprisy's.

 From Green Jellö to Tool

-Towards the end of the 1980s, Massy moved from San Francisco to Los Angeles and worked at Tower Records on Sunset Blvd.
-At Tower she met the members of a Buffalo, New York, band named Green Jellö (later known as Green Jellÿ) and recorded their debut album.
-After becoming a staff engineer at Larrabee Sound in West Hollywood, she was hired by Zoo Records/BMG to produce Green Jellö's major label debut album, which featured members of a new Los Angeles group called Tool.
+In the late 1980s, Massy moved from San Francisco to Los Angeles and worked at Tower Records on Sunset Boulevard.
+At Tower she met the members of Green Jellö (later known as Green Jellÿ), a band from Buffalo, New York and recorded their debut album.
+After becoming a staff engineer at Larrabee Sound in West Hollywood, California, Massy was hired by Zoo Records/BMG to produce Green Jellö's major label debut album featuring members of a new Los Angeles group called Tool.
 On Green Jellö's Cereal Killer album, Tool's Maynard James Keenan sings on "Three Little Pigs", and Tool's drummer Danny Carey plays on the album.
-This began a relationship Massy would have with the band Tool that would span two records: Opiate and Undertow.
+A relationship was begun between Massy and Tool leading to two recordings, Opiate and Undertow.

 Los Angeles and Larrabee Sound

-In Los Angeles, Massy was an engineer, producer or mixer on recordings from artists including Aerosmith, Babyface, Big Daddy Kane, Bobby Brown, Prince, Julio Iglesias, Seal, Skunk Anansie, Paula Abdul, Ryuichi Sakamoto and many more.
+In Los Angeles, Massy was an engineer, producer, or mixer on recordings from artists including Aerosmith, Babyface, Big Daddy Kane, Bobby Brown, Prince, Julio Iglesias, Seal, Skunk Anansie, Paula Abdul, Ryuichi Sakamoto and others.
 She worked with manager Gary Kurfirst on Irish rock band Cyclefly for Kurfirst's Radioactive Records.
-At Larrabee Sound, Sylvia connected with producer Rick Rubin and would work with him on several projects spanning seven years.
+At Larrabee Sound, Sylvia connected with producer Rick Rubin and worked with him on several projects over seven years.

 Sound City

 From 1994 until 2001, Massy's vintage Neve 8038 console and other specialized recording equipment occupied Studio B at Sound City Studios in Van Nuys, California.
-Besides Massy's own work at Sound City, several other successful projects were recorded on Massy's equipment during these years, including albums by Sheryl Crow, Queens of the Stone Age, Black Rebel Motorcycle Club, Smashing Pumpkins, the Black Crowes and Lenny Kravitz.
+Besides Massy's work at Sound City, several other successful projects were recorded on her equipment during those years including albums by Sheryl Crow, Queens of the Stone Age, Black Rebel Motorcycle Club, the Smashing Pumpkins, the Black Crowes, and Lenny Kravitz.
 Massy's equipment is visible in many scenes of Dave Grohl's film Sound City.